 4. Completion and submission of your application

 4.3.
-All participants will be required to attend a viva event once they have submitted their portfolio for review.
+All participants will be required to attend a viva event once they have submitted their workbook for review.
 This will take place at the Education and Training Foundation’s offices in Central London.
 SET may exceptionally approve that participants can attend by video conference.
 Applications must be made to the Head of ATS.

 4.4.
 If participants wish to notify SET of any disability or request adjustments on account of a disability for their viva event, they should contact us by email SET with details of their disability and any additional arrangements that are required.
 This information will be kept confidential and will not be used for any purpose other than the viva event.